 The Company's remuneration policy distinguishes between two types of directors: executive directors and non-executive directors, whether independent or not.
+The directors, whether independent or not.

-The directors are not paid any variable remuneration (in their role as directors) (for the executive directors' variable fee in their capacity as members of the executive management, see Chapter 6.1.17.5 of this Annual Report), nor any fee for specific actions or transactions of the public RREC or its subsidiaries.
+tors are not paid any variable remuneration (in their role as directors) (for the executive directors' variable fee in their capacity as members of the executive management, see

+Chapter 6.1.17.5 of this Annual Report), nor any fee for specific actions or transactions of the public RREC or its subsidiaries.
 This remuneration is therefore compliant with Article 35 of the Law on Regulated Real Estate Companies.